xqh19970407/PhononBench/README.md

 | MatterGen-Alex20       | 10,902   | 4,469              | 11,829               | 11,829      | 16,000          |
 | MatterGen-MP20         | 9,279    | 2,278              | 10,000               | 10,000      | 16,000          |

 > **Note:** The corresponding benchmark data are currently being uploaded and will be made publicly available soon.
 A download link will be added here once the upload is complete.
+In the evaluation of crystal generative models, the dynamical stability rate generally converges when phonon calculations are performed for around 4,000 materials.
+In this study, all tested models—except for the large language model CrystaLLM—exceed this sample size.
+The specific reasons are discussed in detail in the paper.

 ## Installation